Puerto Rico may be small but it is also perfectly formed when it comes to incredible attractions.

 Planning tip: Several charming options for lodging along the route include Hacienda Juanita in Maricao, Parador Villas Sotomayor in Adjuntas, and El Pretexto in Cayey – book in advance and take your time as you meander across the island’s interior.

-Best route for a laid-back vibe
+Best for a laid-back vibe

-Ceiba–Vieques; 50 miles (including round-trip ferry)
+Approximate distance: 50 miles (including round-trip ferry)

 Often overlooked by visitors, Vieques is located 7 miles off the east coast of the big island of Puerto Rico.
-Famous for its undeveloped beach coves, lush vegetation and roaming paso fino horses, it has a laid-back, small-town vibe that makes it the perfect place to escape the hustle and bustle of its (much) bigger neighbor.
+Famous for its undeveloped beach coves, lush vegetation and roaming Paso Fino horses, it has a laid-back, small-town vibe that makes it the perfect place to escape the hustle and bustle of its (much) bigger neighbor.

-To explore the island by car, take the cargo ferry from Ceiba (approximately 30 minutes), or catch a 25-minute flight from San Juan and rent a car upon arrival.
+To explore the island by car, take the cargo ferry from Ceiba (approximately 30 minutes) or catch a 25-minute flight from San Juan and rent a car upon arrival.

 Start your trip at Sun Bay Beach, one of the most popular beaches thanks to well-maintained facilities: lifeguards, bathrooms, showers and a restaurant.

 Nearby is lovely Esperanza, a small seaside town whose malecón (boardwalk) is dotted with restaurants, bars and guesthouses.
 From there, head to Playa Negra (Black Sand Beach), where black volcanic sand promises one of the island’s most dramatic beaches.
+Stop at the Parque de la Ceiba to see the island’s most formidable tree (it’s over 3 centuries old).

-Stop at the Parque de la Ceiba to see the island’s most formidable tree (it’s over three centuries old).
-Before catching the ferry back, head to Mosquito Pier, a top fishing and snorkeling spot where you can spot starfish, sea turtles and many varieties of fish.
+Detour: Before catching the ferry back, head to Mosquito Pier, a top fishing and snorkeling spot where you can spot starfish, sea turtles and many varieties of fish.
 Mosquito Bay Beach (known locally as Starfish Beach) also offers colorful starfish in abundance.

 Tips for driving in Puerto Rico

-• Be sure to keep your eyes on the road and your wits about you: signage and road conditions can be lacking in less-traveled areas, with some epic potholes even on heavily trafficked roads.
+The central highlands are much cooler than the coastal areas, with a light mist or fog rolling in most afternoons.
+Roads along these mountains are windy and should be driven with caution.
+Be sure to keep your eyes on the road and your wits about you: signage and road conditions can be lacking in less-traveled areas, with some epic potholes even on heavily trafficked roads.

 Explore related stories